Applications open: beginning of February, 2020

 - We provide three options for the extended abstract to make sure that the selection process is accessible to anyone, irrespective of the level of expertise in Machine Learning.
 We will assess interest and potential in the field, not just expertise in ML.

-- Accepted candidates who choose options (1) or (2) will present the projects as posters at the school, during the poster sessions.
+- Accepted candidates who choose options (1) or (2) will have to present the projects as posters at the school, during the poster sessions.

 - The extended abstract can be structured as a short paper.
 E.g., it can have sections (e.g. Intro, Method, Experiments, References etc.), it can include images / figures / tables etc.

-- The extended abstract must not exceed two pages, excluding references.
+- The extended abstract must not exceed two pages, excluding references and appendix.

 - Submissions are not blind: author(s) names and affiliations should appear on the first page.